MikeBirdTech/gpt3-vscode-extension/README.md

 Running 'Suggest Improvements' will send highlighted code to GPT-3 where it will return suggested code as well as an explanation for why the suggestion is an improvement.
 The suggested code and explanation will appear in a modal.
 Default key binding set to `alt + i`

+Running 'Ask GPT' will open a text input box and the value entered will be sent to GPT for processing.
+The response will appear in a modal.
+Default key binding set to `alt + g`

 ---
 ## Extension Settings
 Update your `settings.json` file to include the following settings: